-- A review and discussion of this year's trends in remuneration disclosures, remuneration policy reviews and the subsequent pattern of binding and advisory voting at the AGM. - The potential impact, if any, on our Members' remits following the outcomes of the General Election taking place on Thursday 4th July.
+We will be joined by Ellason LLP for a review and discussion of this year's trends in remuneration disclosures, remuneration policy reviews and the subsequent pattern of binding and advisory voting at the AGM.

-Alongside Lorna Dodson from Ellason LLP we will review the AGM season so far, considering points of agreement, opposition and any trends in the stance of institutional investors and proxy advisors.
-We will also consider how a change in Government could alter the outlook for executive remuneration and total reward initiatives.
+We will review points of agreement, opposition and any trends in the stance of institutional investors and proxy advisors.